itszerrin/GPT-for-AI-sites/README.md

 5. The ``Context Length`` is always at the model's max supported amount.

+6. If you get an error about "utf-8 decoding", simply generate again.
+No need to restart the server.

 ## Copyright

 Recentaly/GPT-for-AI-sites: A hosted wrapper for AI sites.